joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Boxcar Agent
 The Boxcar agent sends push notifications to iPhone.
-To be able to use the Boxcar end-user API, you need your Access Token.
+To be able to use the Boxcar end-user API, you need your `Access Token`.
 The access token is available on general “Settings” screen of Boxcar iOS app or from Boxcar Web Inbox settings page.

 ## FTPSite Agent
 The Ftp Site Agent checks an FTP site and creates Events based on newly uploaded files in a directory.
-When receiving events it creates files on the configured FTP server. mode must be present and either read or write, in read mode the agent checks the FTP site for changed files, with write it writes received events to a file on the server.
+When receiving events it creates files on the configured FTP server.
+`mode` must be present and either `read` or `write`, in `read` mode the agent checks the FTP site for changed files, with `write` it writes received events to a file on the server.

 ## Scheduler Agent